 Basement Flooding From Sewer Backup Is Different Than Overland Flooding

-Overland Flooding And Basement Flood Damage Prevention Tips
+Basement Flood Damage Prevention Tips

 - Live in a newer area : Most newer subdivisions and residential areas are designed to help handle water from large rainstorms and guide excessive water away from homes.
-"When new communities are designed, municipal engineers and planners build underground sewer pipes and create overland flow routes to help convey storm water and snowmelt away from urban areas.
+"When new communities are designed, municipal engineers and planners build underground sewer pipes and create overland flow routes to help convey stormwater and snowmelt away from urban areas.
 In many cases, streets, ditches, swales and even parks have been designed to carry water away from residential areas," says The Institute for Catastrophic Loss Reduction.

 - Make sure downspouts are installed properly : Ensuring your downspouts are far enough away from your home will help prevent water from pooling around the foundation.

-Tips For Purchasing Overland Flooding Insurance
+Tips For Purchasing Flood Insurance

-How To Deal With Basement Flooding Repair
+How To Deal With Flood Insurance Claims And Repairs

 Although overland flooding will generally consist of relatively clean rainwater, it may wash soil and mud into your basement, or it may be tainted with chemicals, pet waste, salt, or other contaminants from city streets and local buildings,says The Institute for Catastrophic Loss Reduction.

-The Guide To Getting Your House Ready For Winter
+Here Are Some Other Articles You May Be Interested InThe Guide To Getting Your House Ready For Winter

-Tips When Buying A New House - Insurance Considerations And More
+Tips When Buying A New House